fun4seb/GitNotes/2021 ~ Fall/GEOG 290/GEOG290 - Week 3.md

 ## Environmental Imaginaries
 - Different environmental imaginaries make sense of the environment in quite different ways
     - Some environmental imaginaries focus on a non-human natural world, others describe human-populated rural and forested environments, the urban environment, or even the whole world!
-    - **The spatial and material conditions of an environment influence the environmental imaginaries that may emerge from it**; ones understanding of their environment will develop very differently depending on the space they occupy
+    - **The spatial and material conditions of an environment influence the environmental imaginaries that may emerge from it**; ones understanding of their environment will develop very differently depending on the space they occupy and the environment that shaped them
+        - How you are situated affects the kind of imaginaries you can come up with
     - Not every environmental imaginary is equally valid and some are contradictory to others

 - Environmental imaginaries are **created around perceived environmental problems:**